NTIA/scos-sensor/puppet/README.md

 * Partition Table - Preseed default
 * PXE loader - PXELinux BIOS
 * Disk - Leave blank
-* Root pass - The system root password you wish to use
+* Root pass - The system root password you wish to use. **Caution:** as there is no password confirmation box, the suggested procedure is to type the password into a text editor and copy/paste *carefully* into this field.

 ![Operating System Tab](/docs/img/foreman_os_tab.png?raw=true)